 I have a pet Kavoodle.
 Her name is Gypsy.
 Getting rid of dog poo is a never ending problem.
 A medium sized dog produces 180kg of poo a year.
 That’s a lot of poo!
 Putting pet waste in the rubbish bin is not sustainable.
 Most people I know use biodegradable plastic bags.
 But biodegradable plastic bags don’t degrade as as quickly as you think under landfill conditions.
 There’s a better way.
 You can compost dog poo in a worm farm.

-I have using the Tumbleweed Worm Buffet in-ground worm farm for a few weeks now to compost dog poo.
+I have been using the Tumbleweed Worm Buffet in-ground worm farm for a few weeks now to compost dog poo.
 I’m quite happy with the new system.
 I use a scoop to pick up the poo and just pop it in the worm farm.
 No plastic bags.
 Out of sight out of mind.
 The worms don’t seem to mind (they don’t really have a choice).
 It’s good for the environment too which is a plus.

 Benefits of Composting Dog Poo